dillionlim/brainhack-til-2025/README.md

 The generation and preperation of datasets can be found in the following files:
 - [docTR](ocr/doctr/train/data_prep/dataset_prep.ipynb)
 - [paddleocr](ocr/paddle/train/dataset_prep.ipynb)

+### Qualifiers Method

+During the qualifiers, it was discovered that the dataset provided contained only 5 ground truths.
+We hypothesized that the evaluation set was similar.
+After it was verified with a few submissions, we decided it was possible to return a fully correct answer by only conducting OCR on the first line and matching it to the closest ground truth.
+To speed up inferencing, we cropped the image from 200 pixels on the y-axis to 1/6 of its original height.
+This method led to a higher accuracy and speed score for the qualifiers and is not representative of the actual model performance for OCR.
+The implementation of this method is found [here](ocr/paddle/srcs/src-cheese/).

 ## Hardware Used